bobymoby/nixos/README.md

 # Windows setup

--   Do the steps from this answer and it's comments: https://askubuntu.com/a/1251469
+-   Do the steps from this answer and it's comments: https://askubuntu.com/a/1251469 https://forums.linuxmint.com/viewtopic.php?t=344835

+# Useful commands

+-   `nh os switch -u`
+-   `nh home switch`
+-   `nh clean all`

 # Known issues

 -   command-not-found might not work even after running setup-scripts.
 It is currently not supported with flakes
--   X sometimes hangs after suspend and closes all windows. https://github.com/NVIDIA/open-gpu-kernel-modules/issues/472 https://forums.linuxmint.com/viewtopic.php?t=344835
+-   X sometimes hangs after suspend and closes all windows. https://github.com/NVIDIA/open-gpu-kernel-modules/issues/472